 - A. The Rookie Class is a learning class, so as soon as the Rookie driver is proficient at line ups, racing in traffic, and the other needed skills to race in a competitive class, they shall be moved to the Honda 120/Animal classes. - B. A Rookie driver must participate in at least three events before graduating to a competitive (Honda 120/Animal) class.
-One of these three events must be in the Red Rookie class.
-Should a driver win in three (3) national Red or Blue rookie classes and/or five (5) club or regional races, they must move up to the next. - C. Clubs should hold a small ceremony to make the advancement of a Rookie driver into the Honda 120/Animal classes. - D. On the first day of competition in the Honda 120/Animal class, the new driver shall be entered in all races at the back of the pack for which they qualified, regardless of qualifying position. - E. All graduating Rookie drivers shall be on probation for three events and shall not be allowed to compete in any class above Honda 120/Animal Class until he has participated in three Honda 120/Animal events to acquire the necessary experience involved in handling a car in other classes. - F. Once a Rookie is graduated to Honda 120/Animal and completes his/her probationary period, they may not be returned to the Rookie class except if there is a lapse in the participation of a driver, they may be moved back to Rookie for a trial period if Rookie Committee feels it necessary.
+One of these three events must be in the Red Rookie class and one of these three events must be in the Blue Rookie class.
+Should a driver win in three (3) national Red or Blue rookie classes and/or five (5) club or regional races, they must move up to the next.

+- C. Clubs should hold a small ceremony to make the advancement of a Rookie driver into the Honda 120/Animal classes. - D. On the first event of competition in the Honda 120/Animal class, the new driver shall be entered in all races at the back of the pack for the entire event. - E. All graduating Rookie drivers shall be on probation for three events and shall not be allowed to compete in any class above Honda 120/Animal Class until he has participated in three Honda 120/Animal events to acquire the necessary experience involved in handling a car in other classes.
+These events must be 3 separate events (i.e. racing Jr Honda and Jr Animal at the same event does not count as 2 events). - F. Once a Rookie is graduated to Honda 120/Animal and completes his/her probationary period, they may not be returned to the Rookie class except if there is a lapse in the participation of a driver, they may be moved back to Rookie for a trial period if Rookie Committee feels it necessary.